kylenrich24/React-Helper/README.md

 <br>
 <br>
 <ul>
  <li>Our React app is a blueprint.
-We can implement it to the web, a mobile, etc. React only has to know the views of the mobile and it can render our app there as well.</li>
+We can implement it to the web, mobile, etc. React only has to know the views of the mobile and it can render our app there as well.</li>
 </ul>
 <br>
  <img src="https://res.infoq.com/articles/react-native-introduction/en/resources/21.jpg" height=200 width=350>